 Pennington said the impressive results reflect the relationships parents developed with physicians and others on the healthcare team during their babies’ first days in our NICU.

 “It’s all about continuity,” she said.
 “As their children age, parents like knowing they can continue to see the same providers and specialists.
 Our goal always is to provide as much service as possible within one clinic visit.”

-“Debbie’s work with the Neonatal Medical Home illustrates what nursing is all about,” Tammy Peterman, RN, chief operating officer and chief nursing officer of The University of Kansas Hospital, said.
+“Debbie’s work with the Neonatal Medical Home illustrates what nursing is all about,” Tammy Peterman, RN, chief operating officer and chief nursing officer of The University of Kansas Health System, said.
 “She and her team knew that parents of premature infants were having to shuttle between physician offices to keep their children healthy.
 She and Dr. Prabhu Parimi formed a great partnership to solve the problem by creating a one-stop medical home.
 It has been a tremendous aid to parents and their children.”